 - Read the weed killer label.
 One popular weed killer label warns to avoid creating fine spray particles by using a high pressure-type nozzle sprayer, because small particles are more likely to drift.

-- Spray herbicides when air is calm.
-If you must spray and the wind won't let up, look for a gel-type herbicide, or, if possible, paint or daub the herbicide directly on the weed.
+- Spray for weeds when air is calm.
+If you must spray and the wind will not let up, look for a gel-type herbicide, or, if possible, paint or daub the herbicide directly on the weed.

-- Use caution when spraying weeds in beds with bulbs that have died back.
+- Use caution when spraying weed killer in beds with bulbs that have died back.
 Many bulbs, even when dormant, react to weed killer that seeps into the neck of the bulb.

 - Rinse sprayers or watering cans used to apply herbicides after each use.
 Dump the rinse water on a non-planted area.
-Don't dump rinse water on hard surfaces that will channel them into nearby planting areas or street catchment basins.
+Do not dump rinse water on hard surfaces that will channel them into nearby planting areas or street catchment basins.

 - Dedicate a sprayer or watering can for herbicide use to avoid accidentally dosing desirable plants with weed killer.